Merkoba/Hue/installation.md

 After a git pull with new changes it might be necessary to `bundle_all` again if frontend files changed.

 If some ejs files or config files were changed it's not necessary to restart the server, since it checks automatically and reloads live.
+The terminal output will show messages when these get rebuilt.

 If other backend files changed then it's necessary to restart the server.